This is the service station virtually inside Stansted Airport. For the Welcome Break by the large roundabout above the M11, see Birchanger Green.

 This service station can only be accessed by driving on airport land.
 This is not a public right of way, but it does mean that vehicles working for Stansted Airport, which are subject to different regulations, can access the facilities.

-Two shed-like buildings in the car park serve street food during the daytime.
+The site also used to feature two shed-like buildings in the car park serving street food during the daytime.

 |Birchanger Green (2 miles)||Services on the A120||Great Dunmow (4 miles)|